KTRDeveloper/charity-dao/docs/index.md

 }
 ```

-The source code of the enitre project can be found at https://github.com/KTRDeveloper/charity-dao.
+The source code of the entire project can be found at https://github.com/KTRDeveloper/charity-dao.

 ## Deploying the DAO
 Our Charity DAO will be deployed on the Sepolia testnet.
 The first step is to obtain Sepolia ETHs through faucets such as [Alchemy](https://www.alchemy.com/faucets/ethereum-sepolia) or [Google](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).
 We'll then need a node connected to the testnet that will enable us to sign and send our transactions on the network.
 Fortunately, we won't have to configure and operate a node ourselves.
 Services such as [Infura](https://www.infura.io/) (Now part of [MetaMask Developer](https://developer.metamask.io/)) and [Alchemy](https://www.alchemy.com/) allow us to interact with the network without having to operate a node ourselves.
 For this article, we've chosen to use Infura.
-To use it, you'll need to create an account on Infura and log in ; then obtain and configure an API key that will be used to connect to an Infura node to relay our transactions.
+To use it, you'll need to create an account on Infura and log in; then obtain and configure an API key that will be used to connect to an Infura node to relay our transactions.
 The steps below show how to obtain an API key on Infura.

 1. Create an account by heading to https://developer.metamask.io/register and providing the requested information.
 2. Open the [Infura dashboard](https://developer.metamask.io/) (https://developer.metamask.io/) (Enter your login details, if needed)